-In EYFS and KS1, we use the Oxford Reading Tree scheme and Bug Club for children’s home reading books.
-They work through the books throughout their time in school as they gradually increase in difficulty.
+In EYFS and KS1, we use the Harper Collins ‘Big Cat’ reading books and we supplement this with some books from the Project X range from Oxford University Press.
+Children work through the books throughout their time in school as they gradually increase in difficulty.
 The books progress from wordless books, where children are asked to describe what is happening in the pictures to tell a story, to books with phonics decodable words and books which have a range of more complex words.
 Reading books are matched to the child’s phonics ability.

-In school reading sessions, our pupils also follow the Read Write Inc and Rigby Star reading schemes.
+In school reading sessions, we follow the Little Wandle recommended reading book according to the phonics phase the children are working in.
 Throughout the reading stages, pupils are asked comprehension questions to check their understanding of words and stories.

 Reading in KS2

 In KS2, children who are at an appropriate stage can use Accelerated Reader for their choice of home reading book (please see below for information about Accelerated Reader).
 For children in KS2 who are not quite ready to access Accelerated Reader, we have a wide range of scheme books that are aimed at KS2 children (Oxford Reading Tree, Treetops, New Way and Ginn 360).
 Their reading book will be matched to their reading ability.